 The Sensors in social research session on Tuesday 3 July, at 10:00 to 12:30 will report on a number of sensor-based studies of social life and potentially sensitive settings.

-Technical, observational, ethical and communicational aspects of HomeSense at NCRM Festival 2018
+Technical, observational, ethical and communicational aspects at the ESRC RMF2018

-The session will addresses technical, observational, ethical and communicational aspects of applying this method and will report on how the technologies used has been explained to participants, the installation process and how the research instruments are being managed the in the field.
+The session will address technical, observational, ethical and communicational aspects of applying this method and will report on how the technologies tat are used have been explained to participants, the installation process and how the research instruments are managed during field trial

 The session will also address working across social and computer science disciplines, making sense of sensor-generated data and evaluating these data against well-established data gathering methods in social research.
-A set of sensors will be showcased.
+A set of sensors will be showcased during the coffee break.

-Scheduled presenters are Professor Nigel Gilbert (University of Surrey); Dr Kristrún Gunnarsdóttir (University of Surrey) on Sensors as an observational method: confidence and trust between researchers and study participants; Dr Alison Burrows (University of Bristol) on Sensor-generated data: visualisations and analytic options; Dr Jie Jiang (University of Surrey), on Mitigating practical and ethical issues in sensor-based real world studies; Dr Benjamin Bedwell (University of Nottingham); and rounded up by a commentary by Professor Nigel Gilbert.
+Scheduled presenters are Dr Kristrún Gunnarsdóttir (University of Surrey) on Sensors as an observational method: confidence and trust between researchers and study participants; Dr Alison Burrows (University of Bristol) on Learning about sensors to living with sensors: Lessons from Public Involvement in a smart home for healthcare project; Dr Jie Jiang (University of Surrey) on Sensor-generated data: visualisations and analytic options; Dr Benjamin Bedwell (University of Nottingham) on Mitigating practical and ethical issues in sensor-based real world studies; followed by a round-up commentary by Professor Nigel Gilbert.

 Previous editions of the ESRC Research Methods Festival attracted around 800 social science researchers, and this summer’s event has 300 methodological sessions, activities and lively discussions planned.